 Gleeson College offers a flexible, broad range of curriculum at all levels, complemented by a wide range of cross campus choices in senior years.
 There are also advanced and accelerated learning opportunities for gifted students, including the Ex-L Program.

 At Gleeson College, our most gifted students have achieved ATARs in the top 1% of the state.
-In 2015, 17 students in our Year 12 cohort received an ATAR score of 90 or above, with 98% of all results an A, B or C grade.
-16 students achieved an A+ final grade.
+In 2016, 100% of students in our Year 12 cohort achieved their SACE, with 98% of all results an A, B or C grade across all year levels.

-Gleeson College FFSA World Football and Netball SA Specialist Programs were formed to allow students with a passion for the games of World Football and Netball, to train and develop under the skilled guidance of elite coaches.
-The World Football program that Gleeson College offers is fully accredited by the Football Federation of South Australia (FFSA), while our Netball program is fully accredited by Netball SA.
+Gleeson College World Football and Netball SA Specialist Programs were formed to allow students with a passion for the games of World Football and Netball, to train and develop under the skilled guidance of elite coaches.

 The program aims to provide students the opportunity to develop their sporting potential towards the 'elite' level, while maintaining their performance in academic studies.